iterative/dvc.org/content/docs/user-guide/pipelines/external-data.md

 External <abbr>dependencies</abbr> will be tracked by DVC, detecting when they change (triggering stage executions on `dvc repro`, for example).

-To define files or directories in an external location as [stage](/doc/command-reference/run) dependencies, specify their remote URLs or external paths in `dvc.yaml` (`deps` field).
-Use the same format as the `url` of certain `dvc remote` types.
-Currently, the following supported `dvc remote` types/protocols:
+To define files or directories in an external location as <abbr>stage</abbr>
+dependencies, specify their remote URLs or external paths in `dvc.yaml` (`deps` field).
+Use the same format as the `url` of of the following supported `dvc remote` types/protocols:

 - Amazon S3
 - Microsoft Azure Blob Storage